siwhelan/inventoryTracker/README.md

 ## Installation

 To use the Shoe Inventory Management System, simply download the script and run it with Python 3.
-You will also need to install the tabulate module, which can be done by running pip install tabulate.
+You will also need to install the tabulate module, which can be done by running:

+    pip install tabulate

 ## Usage